-The Commission also acknowledges that Article 17 of the DSM Copyright Directive imposes certain obligations on Member States - and indirectly on online content-sharing service providers and copyright holders - where content-recognition tools are used (without mandating the use of such technological tools), which relate to freedom of expression.
+The Commission also acknowledges that Article 17 of the DSM Copyright Directive imposes certain obligations on Member States - and indirectly on online content-sharing service providers and copyright holders - in relation to content-recognition tools and freedom of expression.
 Article 17(7) provides that the cooperation between online content-sharing service providers and rightholders shall not result in the prevention of the availability of works or other subject matter uploaded by users, which do not infringe copyright and related rights, and it requires Member States to implement the exceptions or limitations for the purposes of quotation, criticism, review, caricature, parody or pastiche.
 Further, Article 17(9) states that the DSM Copyright Directive shall in no way affect legitimate uses, such as uses under exceptions or limitations provided for in Union law.
 The Commission considers that the main types of independent research envisaged by the notified draft could be useful in monitoring and thus incentivising compliance with these obligations.

-In the views of the Commission, however, the envisaged research into the ways online content-sharing service providers "record user behaviour or offer a user-specific preselection of content" and into "the selection and ordering services of algorithms used on platforms" on a "user-specific basis", as well as the necessary data for such research, are not related to Article 17 of the DSM Copyright Directive.
+In the views of the Commission, however, the envisaged research into the ways online content-sharing service providers "record user behaviour or offer a user-specific preselection of content" and into "the selection and ordering services of algorithms used on platforms" on a "user-specific basis", as well as the necessary data for such research, are not strictly related to Article 17 of the DSM Copyright Directive.